Abandoned & Little-Known Airfields:

 in which land was dredged out creating canals where homeowners could dock their boats.

-A meadow adjacent to the east side of the Clear Lake Keys also could be the site of the former airport.
+The airport site remained an undeveloped meadow adjacent to the east side of the Clear Lake Keys.

-A 1998 USGS aerial photo of the Clear Lake Keys development,
+A 1998 USGS aerial photo showed the site of Clear Lake Oaks Airport to remain an open meadow.

 A 2004 photo by Dann Shively of the empty meadow adjacent to the east side of the Clear Lake Keys development,